 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-With a PreCheck boarding pass, you get a dedicated line at airport security, and it tends to move faster.
+With a PreCheck boarding pass, “you don’t have to remove as many items from your carry-on bag,” says TSA spokesperson Lisa Farbstein.
+You get a dedicated line at airport security, and it tends to move faster.

 Is it worth it?

 TSA PreCheck is a program run by the TSA, or Transportation Security Administration, which is a component of the Department of Homeland Security.
 The PreCheck program aims to vet passengers before they get to the airport.
 As Farbstein explains, “it allows TSA to focus more on the passengers we know less about.”

 Enrolling in PreCheck costs $85.
 Once approved, you get a known traveler number, or KTN, which is valid for five years.
 That means the annual cost for TSA PreCheck breaks down to $17.